Frequently Asked Questions

 Stage 7: Support — Once your team are using the product live, we continue to support you and as we develop new features that will benefit you, we get together regularly to update you!

-Users can assemble tests from the item bank, with a rich search functionality, selecting items by topic, skill, item type, item duration, difficulty, facility, item usage history, contains images/type of image, marks, item status, anchor item, author name, Item ID, Blooms plus other data fields.
+You can also commission individual questions, store them in your GradeMaker item bank and then construct papers later.
+The system provides rich search functionality so you can select items by topic, skill, item type, item duration, difficulty, facility, item usage history, contains images/type of image, marks, item status, anchor item, author name, Item ID, Blooms.
+You can also create custom metadata fields too.

 For a quick look at how it works, watch this 3 minute video on building an exam from your item bank.